analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 * rps
 * snake_game_demo

-Note that all examples are targted at the EVKIT by default.
+Note that all examples are targeted at the EVKIT by default.
 To change the target to the FTHR, you must pass BOARD=FTHR_RevA to make.
 This can be accomplished within Eclipse on a per-project basis as follows:

 ![](board_type.png)